October Technology 2019

 - Thoroughly back up your data on a computer or in the cloud.

-- Stop by the Technology Resource Center to see if your iPad is ready for an upgrade.
+- Stop by the Technology Support Center to see if your iPad is ready for an upgrade.

 - If you are concerned, ask a tech support person to see if you can try to restore your iPad backup on one of our loaner iPads as a test.